Automattic/vip-decoupled-bundle/README.md

-# WordPress VIP decoupled plugin bundle
+# WordPress VIP Decoupled Plugin Bundle

 This plugin bundle provides a number of plugins to help you quickly setup a decoupled WordPress application.
 It is designed to support VIP’s [Next.js boilerplate][nextjs-boilerplate] but can be used to support any decoupled frontend.
 It solves a number of common problems facing decoupled sites, including: